 Furminator – The Zoom Groom is great, but for quickly raking loose hair, the furminator is the best.
 Make sure to purchase one for the appropriate length of your pup’s coat.

 Kong Wobbler – I could go on about all of Kong’s great products, but if I had to pick just one to buy, it’s the wobbler.
-Even after years of hard use, this treat/kibble dispenser remains and durable and favorite toy.
+Even after years of hard use, this treat/kibble dispenser remains a durable and favorite stalwart.
 (One word of warning – only use on carpet to maintain your sanity – it’s LOUD on hardwood)

 4Knines Seat Cover – Another place where I bought twice instead of buying nice.
 Protect your seats and your pup with this durable cover.